Daimler, BMW to merge car-sharing, other digital services

 Also part of the deal is Daimler’s moovel startup, which allows users to book and pay for trains, cars, taxis and rental bikes.
 BMW’s digital parking service enables ticketless, cashless on-street parking and helps uses find spaces in garages.

 The combined business would also offer charging services for battery-powered cars.
-So far electric cars have only a small market share due to higher cost, limited range and lack of places to charge.
+So far, electric cars have only a small market share due to higher cost, limited range and lack of places to charge.
 Once electrics become as cheap or cheaper than conventional cars, their market share could expand quickly, and with it the demand for charging.

-The 50-50 joint venture requires approval from anti-trust authorities.
-The companies did not say what its name, headquarters, annual revenue would be, or what executives would run it.
+The 50-50 joint venture requires approval from regulators.
+The companies did not say what its name, headquarters, or annual revenue would be, or what executives would run it.

 Auto companies are developing services businesses to fend off competition from industry outsiders such as Uber and Lyft.
 Volkswagen has set up services company Moia, aiming to develop and offer on-demand mobility; General Motors is operating its Maven car-sharing app.